EdwinVW/dapr-for-net-devs-diagrams/README.md

 - Run `/export-to-png.ps1` script to generate PNGs for all diagrams.

 The export script assumes that you've installed the desktop version of draw.io in the default folder `C:\Program Files\draw.io`.
 Generating all PNGs can take some time.
 It starts a new instance of draw.io for every diagram (this is because some restrictions in the command-line export functionality).

+Be aware that when you run the export script, some diagrams that have not been changed will still yield a new version of the PNG.
+You can push these new versions.
+It's probably because of compression that the file has changed when doing a byte-level compare.
+But they look the same.